Classifying spaces for commutativity of low-dimensional Lie groups: Cohomology of

 The relations claimed for $p_1$, $w$ and $y$ follow easily from the presentation in Lemma \ref{lem:icr1}.
 The only non-immediate one is $w^3 = 0$, which follows from $x^3 = x(x^2-\tilde{p}_1U) + (Ux)\tilde{p}_1$.
 To show that no other relations are needed, in Section \ref{sec:singular3} we used {\sc Singular} to verify that the kernel of the ring homomorphism $\Z[p_1, w, y_1] \to H^*(S^2 \times_W BSO(2); \Z)$, $(p_1, w, y_1) \mapsto (\tilde{p}_1, x, y)$ is indeed $(2w,y_1^2,wy_1,w^3)$. \end{proof}

-\begin{remark} When $G$ is a compact Lie group, the inclusion $BT \to BG$ is a monomorphism in rational cohomology.
-The fact that this inclusion factors through $\Bcom G_\one\to BG$ implies that the induced map $H^*(BG;\Q)\to H^*(\Bcom G_\one;\Q)$ is also a monomorphism.
+\begin{remark} When $G$ is a compact Lie group, the inclusion $BT \to BG$ is injective in rational cohomology.
+The fact that this inclusion factors through $\Bcom G_\one\to BG$ implies that the induced map $H^*(BG;\Q)\to H^*(\Bcom G_\one;\Q)$ is also injective.
 Proposition \ref{prop:icrso3} shows that this is not true with integral coefficients for $G=SO(3)$.
 Indeed, $\chi^3$ is pulled back to $w^3=0$. \end{remark}

 \begin{remark} In light of the above remark, it is natural to ask about the differences between $\Bcom SO(3)_\one$ and the ``full'' classifying space for commutativity $\Bcom SO(3)$.
-The main difference between these two spaces is that $BD_4$ appears as a natural subcomplex of $\Bcom SO(3)$, because of the subgroup of $SO(3)$ isomorphic to $D_4$ consisting of diagonal matrices with $\pm 1$ diagonal entries (and determinant $1$), which is not cointained in any maximal torus and thus does not contribute to $\Bcom SO(3)_\one$.
-With help from that $BD_4$ we can show that the inclusion $\iota\colon \Bcom SO(3)\to BSO(3)$ induces a ring monomorphism $H^*(BSO(3))\to H^*(\Bcom SO(3))$ with either $\Z$ or $\F_2$ coefficients.
+The main difference between these two spaces is that $BD_4$ appears as a natural subcomplex of $\Bcom SO(3)$, because of the subgroup of $SO(3)$ isomorphic to $D_4$ consisting of diagonal matrices with $\pm 1$ diagonal entries (and determinant $1$), which is not contained in any maximal torus and thus does not contribute to $\Bcom SO(3)_\one$.
+With help from that $BD_4$ we can show that the inclusion $\iota\colon \Bcom SO(3)\to BSO(3)$ induces an injective homomorphism $H^*(BSO(3))\to H^*(\Bcom SO(3))$ with either $\Z$ or $\F_2$ coefficients.

 Consider the inclusions

 In integral cohomology, $\ker j_1^*=(\chi)$ and it can be shown that $\ker j_2^*=(2p_1)$.
 Since the above triangles show that $\ker \iota^* \subset \ker j_1^*$ and $\ker \iota^* \subset \ker j_2^*$, we must have $\ker \iota^* \subset \ker j_1^* \cap \ker j_2^* = 0$.